Cocolobo Cay Club: Establishment

 American entrepreneur Carl G. Fisher, who was responsible for much of the development of Miami Beach, bought Adams Key, once known as Cocolobo Key, in 1916.
-With partners Charles W. Kotcher and Jim Snowden, Fisher built the Cocolobo Cay Club in 1922, named for the native pigeon plum (Coccoloba diversifolia) The two-story club building had ten guest rooms, a dining room, and a separate recreation lodge.
+With partners Charles W. Kotcher and Jim Snowden, Fisher built the Cocolobo Cay Club by 1918, named for the native pigeon plum (Coccoloba diversifolia) The two-story club building had ten guest rooms, a dining room, and a separate recreation lodge.
 Members included Warren G. Harding, Albert Fall, T. Coleman DuPont, Harvey Firestone, Jack Dempsey, Charles F. Kettering, Will Rogers and Frank Seiberling.

 Harding was a frequent visitor.
 A March 1923 trip was made with companions Albert Lasker, chairman of the Lod & Thomas advertising agency, who would resign the chairmanship of the United States Shipping Board on July 1 under investigation, Harding's personal secretary George B. Christian, Fisher, John Oliver La Gorce of the National Geographic Society, James A. Allison, who brought the party to the club from Miami on his yacht Seashore, and others.
 The club was the destination of the annual Miami Committee of One Hundred outing each January during the 1920s and 1930s.

 Decline and revival

-The club had declined with the Wall Street Crash of 1929 which saw Fisher lose his fortune, but was revived by Garfield Wood in 1934.
+The club had declined with the Wall Street crash of 1929 which saw Fisher lose his fortune, but was revived by Garfield Wood in 1934.
 Wood owned the club outright after a foreclosure sale in 1937.
 Among their clients were avid fisherman Herbert Hoover and his family.
 Wood sold the Cocolobo Cay Club to a group of investors led by Florida banker Bebe Rebozo in 1954, who renamed it the Coco Lobo Fishing Club.
 Clients guided by the Joneses included then-senators John F. Kennedy, Lyndon Johnson, Richard Nixon, Herman Talmadge and George Smathers through the 1940s and 1950s.
+In 1965 the clubhouse was damaged by Hurricane Betsy, going unrepaired.

 During congressional debate on the establishment of Biscayne National Monument in 1968, Rebozo unsuccessfully approached the bill's sponsor, Congressman Dante Fascell to get Fascell to withdraw the bill, which would require Rebozo to sell the property to the government.
-In 1973 Rebozo still owned the 77 acre on Adams Key, finally selling it to the Park Service for $330,000.
-Rebozo owned a series of yachts named Cocolobo, Cocolobo II and Cocolobo III.
+In 1973 Rebozo still owned the 77 acre on Adams Key, finally selling it to the Park Service for $550,000.